eddiecylin/Learning-analytics/README.md

 ## [User Behavior Analysis of ASSISTments online Tutor System](https://github.com/eddiecylin/data-analytics/blob/master/6.%20Online-Tutoring-ASSISTments/README.md)

 Project description:
 What are the behavioral differences between high- and low-performing students in an online tutoring enviroment?
 Do those differences determine who is more successful v.s who is not?
-This project uses a large dataset from collected from the ASSISTments tutor system to investigate these questons.
+This project uses a large dataset from collected from the ASSISTments tutor system to investigate these questions.
 Specifically questions include:

 1. What are the key behavioral features that could distinguish high and low-performance users?
 2. Using classification predictive models, can we use these key behavioral features to predict the outcome of question attempt?